Tales of Maj'Eyal on Steam - User reviews, Price & Information

 Tales of Maj’Eyal is a roguelike RPG, featuring tactical turn-based combat and advanced character building.
 Play as one of many unique races and classes in the lore-filled world of Eyal, exploring random dungeons, facing challenging battles, and developing characters with your own tailored mix of abilities and powers.

-Tales of Maj'Eyal is a traditional roguelike, turn-based and rogue-like game developed and published by Netcore Games.
+Tales of Maj'Eyal is a traditional roguelike, rogue-like and turn-based game developed and published by Netcore Games.

 Released on December 12th 2013 is available on Windows, MacOS and Linux in 5 languages: English, Simplified Chinese, Traditional Chinese, Korean and Japanese.